janetiqal/README.md-Generator/README.md

-# README.md-Generator
+# Homework-07
-HW7: Creating a README.md Generator
+Creating a professional README markdown Generator using Node.js and the inquirer package to dynamically create a README file.

+##